Better breathing with emphysema starts today.

 Often associated with chronic obstructive pulmonary disease (COPD)—in fact it’s one of the two primary conditions that comprise it—emphysema is a respiratory condition that involves the gradual degradation of the lungs’ alveolar walls, sparking inflammation within the lungs and narrowing its airways.
 Ultimately, this causes a greater difficulty for those with the disease when drawing to expel air, as narrow passageways serve to trap air within the lungs making the process of breathing out increasingly difficult as the disease progresses.

 Today, the symptoms of emphysema include shortness of breath, fits of coughing, fatigue and the excessive generation of mucus, all of which can have profound effects on the quality of life of those with chronic lung disease.
-Although there are treatment options available through stem cell therapy, inhalers and oxygen therapy, knowing what you can do on a day-to-day basis to improve your lungs can be a benefit in the management of your overall health.
+Although there are treatment options available through cellular therapy, inhalers and oxygen therapy, knowing what you can do on a day-to-day basis to improve your lungs can be a benefit in the management of your overall health.

 So, What Can I Do to Have Better Breathing with Emphysema?

-With your health in mind, the Lung Institute is here to give you 5 Simple Steps to Better Breathing with Emphysema and breakdown what you need to improve your quality of life.
+With your health in mind, the Lung Health Institute is here to give you 5 Simple Steps to Better Breathing with Emphysema and breakdown what you need to improve your quality of life.

 5. Quit Smoking